gianjl/camunda-angular/README.md

-# Camunda - Angular Example Tasklist
+# Camunda - Angular Tasklist App
+The original source of this project can be found here: https://camunda.com/blog/2018/02/custom-tasklist-examples/.

+In this version, customizations have been made and features have been added.
 This project shows how one can use Angular with the standard Camunda REST API.
 It is an example implementation of how one could build a Tasklist for Camunda using Front End technology only.

 The Task Forms are defined within this application and not on the Server-Side to make it very easy to use.